Synchronization in minimal iterated function systems on compact manifolds: Introduction

 The open class of iterated function systems in \cite{bbd} is given in terms of conditions which they term minimality (of an induced iterated function system on a flag bundle) and maneuverability.
-The construction in this paper makes clear that these conditions can occur simultaneously with the conditions defining the set of iterated function systems in Theorem~\ref{t:measure}.
-So Theorem~\ref{t:measure} combined with \cite{bbd} yields the following result.
+The construction in \cite{bbd} makes clear that these conditions can occur simultaneously with the conditions defining the set of iterated function systems in Proposition~\ref{p:measure}.
+So Proposition~\ref{p:measure} combined with \cite{bbd} yields the following result.

-\begin{theorem} Let $M$ be a compact manifold.
-There is $k \ge 1$ and a $C^2$ open set of minimal iterated function systems generated by diffeomorphisms $f_0,\ldots, f_{k}$ on $M$ with the following properties.
+\begin{proposition} Let $M$ be a compact manifold.
+There is $k \ge 1$ and a $C^2$ open set of minimal iterated function systems generated by diffeomorphisms $f_i$, $0\le i \le k$, on $M$ and picked with positive probabilities $p_i$, with the following properties.

-The corresponding skew product system $F$ on $\Sigma \times M$ admits both \begin{enumerate} \item an invariant measure $\mu$ of full support, Bernoulli measure as marginal and all fiber Lyapunov exponents negative, and \item an invariant measure $\nu$ of full support and all fiber Lyapunov exponents equal to zero. \end{enumerate} \end{theorem}
+The corresponding skew product system $F$ on $\Sigma_{k+1} \times M$ admits simultaneously \begin{enumerate}[label=(\roman*)] \item an invariant measure $\mu$ that has full support, Bernoulli measure as marginal, delta measures as conditional measures on fibers, and negative fiber Lyapunov exponents; \item an invariant measure $\nu$ that has full support and zero fiber Lyapunov exponents. \end{enumerate} \end{proposition}

+The techniques in this paper may possibly be extended from the step skew product systems given by iterated function systems to more general skew product systems.
+An example is in \cite{hom}, where the ideas of synchronization have been used to clarify properties of the disintegrations of Lebesgue measure along center manifolds in certain conservative partially hyperbolic dynamical systems.\\

-I am grateful to Masoumeh Gharaei for many discussions on the paper.
+{\bf Acknowledgments.} I am grateful to Masoumeh Gharaei for many discussions on the paper.